 2) the speech must be crafted to meet all objectives expected of a persuasive speech to be presented in class;

-4) the speech must be videotaped (again, arrangements for videotaping the speech are the responsibility of the student speaker), and the original VHS videotape must be provided the instructor by the next regularly scheduled class period.
+4) the speech must be recorded (again, arrangements for recording the speech are the responsibility of the student speaker), and the original recording must be provided the instructor by the next regularly scheduled class period.